ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html):**
   Ada programs could be optimised to utilise newer language constructs, algorithmic design and, once available and if useful, the new Ada 2022 `parallel` keyword.
-This should yield better results than the already (and performant) programs.
+This should yield better results than the current, already performant programs.
 I believe we can improve our times quite a bit!
 - **[Programming Language and Compiler Benchmarks](https://programming-language-benchmarks.vercel.app/):** Ada is not even listed in this competition!
 The task would require providing performant